-The Justice Arts Coalition (JAC) will be seeking remote and local (DC area) Interns to assist in all areas of operations, including website maintenance and development, email, social media, and fundraising, as well as in organizing, advertising, and facilitating events.
-Winter/Spring interns are asked to participate in a few training sessions in December, begin working in January, and commit through the end of May.
-Applications will be accepted starting October 1, 2021.
+The Justice Arts Coalition (JAC) is seeking local (DC area) and remote Interns to assist in all areas of operations, including website maintenance and development, email, social media, and fundraising, as well as in organizing, advertising, and facilitating events.
+Fall interns are asked to participate in a few training sessions in August, begin working in September and commit through at least the end of December.
+Applications are being accepted now.

 The ideal candidates will have a deep commitment to JAC’s mission, vision, and values, and should be organized, with strong attention to detail, possess excellent computer skills (including competency using WordPress, Zoom, Google Drive, ActionNetwork, and all social media platforms) and be able to work independently and complete projects quickly without sacrificing quality and accuracy.